factcast/factcast/factcast-site/documentation/content/factus/optimistic-locking.md

 +++

-Whenever you need to make business decisions you need a model to base those decisions on.
-Most of the time it is important, that this model is consistent and up to date with the Facts published at the time the decisino takes place.
+Whenever you need to make business decisions, you need a model to base those decisions on.
+Most of the time it is important that this model is consistent and up to date with the Facts published at the time the decision takes place.

-Think of a use-case like making sure, that UserNames in a system are unique.
+Think of a use case like making sure that UserNames in a system are unique.
 In (potentially) distributed applications and especially in eventsourced applications this can be a challenging problem.
 For sure what you want to avoid is pessimistic locking for all sorts of reasons, which leaves us with optimistic locking as a choice.

-On a general level, optimistic locking tries to make a change and write that change or, if something relevant that might invalidate this change in between, discard the change and try again taking the new state into account.
+On a general level, optimistic locking tries to make a change and to write that change or, if something relevant that might invalidate this change in between, discard the change and try again taking the new state into account.
 Often this is done by adding a versionId or timestamp to a particular Entity/Aggregate to detect concurrent changes.